ETS-Pro Center Diff Torque Split Controller for R32 / R33 / R34 Skyline GT-R and GTS-4

 -Several internal modes (programs) based on driver throttle and G-Sensor behavior that switch on the fly automatically

--Optional Wheelspeed inputs on 2nd microprocessor board for aggressive Drag launches
+-Optional Wheelspeed inputs on 2nd microprocessor daughter-board for aggressive Drag launches

 -ETS-Pro can be in MANUAL mode which controls pressure directly off the knob setting OR AUTO mode which uses the TPS and g-sensor inputs, working off the algorithm and the knob for “gain”.
 The Auto mode is able to respond immediately with very little lag and precise pressure control.

--USB tuning is available for hardcore tuners but most setups can use ‘Auto mode’ and work entirely off of the “gain knob” (this is what we are doing at Full-Race on our R14 builds)
+-Most setups can use ‘Auto mode’ and work entirely off of the “gain knob” (that is what we do at Full-Race).
+USB tuning is available for hardcore tuners

 Frequently Asked Questions